-Pumpkin Muffins With Pecans
+Pumpkin Muffins With Pecans Recipe

 I enjoy almost anything made with pumpkin, and pecans are one of my favorite nuts, especially for baking.
 Together, these ingredients make a perfect flavor pair to feature in a tasty muffin!
-These muffins take only thirty minutes to prepare, so they can easily be made as an everyday breakfast treat.
+These muffins take only 30 minutes to prepare, so they can easily be made as an everyday breakfast treat.
 They can also be a delicious addition to a family brunch.
 The pecans are only on top, and can easily be omitted (for those who have nut allergies) without taking away too much from the taste of the muffin itself.

 - 7 oz. pumpkin puree, (this is just under half of a regular-sized can of pumpkin)

 - 3 fl. oz.* extra light olive oil, (can substitute another type of vegetable oil if necessary)